DawidPaszkowski/Porfolio/README.md

 # Portfolio
 # About me
 My name is Dawid Paszkowski.
-I am senior finnancial specialist.
+I am a Senior Financial Specialist.
 I studied History at the University of Wroclaw.
-I am from a small village in Sudety.
-Now I live in Wroclaw.
-I love trekking out of trials around my family town and in the Alps.
-My passion is football and the XX-the century history.
-I have started to be interested in software testing.
+I am from a small village in the Sudetes.
+I currently live in Wroclaw.
+I love hiking around my hometown as well as in the Alps.
+My passion is football and 20th-century history.
+I have recently taken an interest in software testing.
 My goal is to develop testing knowledge and technical skills.
-On this site, I would like to share my all gained experience from personal studies and researches
+On this site I’d like to share all my gained experience from personal study and research
 # Tools
-  - [Trello](https://www.trello.com/) - Issue tracking and project management tool for developers
+  - [Trello](https://trello.com/)- Issue tracking and project management tool for developers
   - [Postman](https://www.postman.com/) - Testing tool for REST API
-  - [Jira](https://www.atlassian.com/software/jira0) - Issue tracking and project management tool for developers
+  - [Jira](https://www.atlassian.com/software/jira0), [Trello](https://trello.com/) - Issue tracking and project management tool for developer
   - Github
 # Tech skills
   - SQL